 The process of applying for

 happens separately from the college application process.
-It usually begins after your child has been accepted and has enrolled at the college he wants to attend.
+It usually begins after your child has been accepted and has enrolled in the college.

-In order to get accommodations in college, he needs to register as a student with disabilities.
+In order to get accommodations in college, students need to register as a student with disabilities.
 This happens with the disability services office, not the admissions office.

 Watch as Anya describes her experience with accommodations in college.

-Simply writing about his issues in his college application doesn’t guarantee he’ll get accommodations.
-Neither does providing a copy of his IEP or evaluation during the application process.
+Simply writing about any issues in a college application doesn’t guarantee that a student will get accommodations.
+Neither does providing a copy of an IEP or evaluation during the application process.

 Admissions offices typically won’t look at these things before admitting a student.
 Under ADA, they’re not allowed to accept or request any information about a student’s disabilities.

 The process typically involves completing a registration or application form.
-Your child may have to log into the school’s system with his student ID to do that, or he may be able to print the form.
-(Someone from the office will sit down with your child for a one-on-one intake.
-This is a good time for your child to speak about his need for accommodations and support services.)
+Students may have to log into the school’s system with student ID to do that, or they may be able to print the form.
+Someone from the office will sit down with your child for a one-on-one intake.
+This is a good time for your child to speak about specific needs for accommodations and support services.

 3. The requirements for documentation in college are changing.

-Your child will need to provide evidence of his disability to get accommodations.
+Your child will need to provide evidence of a disability to get accommodations.
 Colleges have typically required the most recent high school evaluation report.
 But lately, some have moved away from that.

 Many colleges also have a requirement for how recent the evidence must be.
 Often, the requirement is three years or less.
 But that’s also changing at some colleges.

-When it comes to documentation, your child should check with the disability services office at the college he’s chosen.
+When it comes to documentation, your child should check with the disability services office at the college.

 4. There are no “case managers” in college.